cloudnativetrainings/trainings/k8s/fundamentals/kubernetes_advanced/11_network-policy.md

 kubectl create -f my-network-policy.yaml
 ```

-## 4. Switch back to the first Terminal and try to curl the first Pod again
+## 4. Switch back to the first terminal and try to curl the first Pod again

 You should not get any response due to the Network Policy.